Bithack/principia/README.md

 For a brief overview on how to get started with contributing to the game, see the [Contributing to the Game](https://principia-web.se/wiki/Contributing_to_the_Game) page on the wiki.

-Also be sure to follow [@principia](https://fosstodon.org/@principia) on Fosstodon for more updates about the project.
+Also be sure to follow [@principia](https://hachyderm.io/@principia) on Mastodon for more updates about the project.

 ## Building from source
 See [Compiling Principia](https://principia-web.se/wiki/Compiling_Principia) on the wiki for building from source on supported platforms.